agda/agda-stdlib/notes/style-guide.md

 #### Variables

-* `Level` and `Set`s can always be generalized using the keyword `variable`.
+* `Level` and `Set`s can always be generalised using the keyword `variable`.

 * A file may only declare variables of other types if those types are used in the definition of the main type that the file concerns itself with.
-  At the moment the policy is *not* to generalize over any other types to minimize the amount of information that users have to keep in their head concurrently.
+  At the moment the policy is *not* to generalise over any other types to minimise the amount of information that users have to keep in their head concurrently.

 * Example 1: the main type in `Data.List.Properties` is `List A` where `A : Set a`.